Choose colours for your text and background which have a contrast ratio of at least 4.5:1.

 - WebAIM: Colour contrast checker

-eLaHub preferred colour contrast checker, but others are available.
+eLaHub preferred colour contrast checker.

 - Webfx: Hex to RGB converter

 An RGB to Hex converter is useful because your contrast checker may ask for Hex values, while your rapid authoring tool only supplies them as RGB (Red, Green, Blue) values.
-This is our preferred tool, but others are available.

 - UXellence tool: Colorbot